WWII German Luger P08

 In good condition, light use.

-Includes: Original box, original instructions, 5x light use MGC 9mm Parabellum blowback cartridges (new type), cartridge loading kit.
+Includes: Original box, copy of original instructions, 5x light use MGC 9mm Parabellum blowback cartridges (new type), cartridge loading kit.

 Nicely detailed with serial number, and matching numbers on each section of the Luger to add to the authenticity